 David Moss, partner at PwC, made a return appearance to B2B Reimagined this week.
 David walked us through four strategies to combat inflation the last time we spoke to him, and he’s back to tackle another big topic – revenue growth management (RGM).
-While the concept of RGM tends to be pigeonholed as a strategy to be deployed in consumer markets, it is also extremely relevant in B2B.

 David and host Lindsay Duran start by defining RGM as a way to manage the combination of your revenue and margin in a manner that maximizes economic value add.
 To make that concept more tangible, they walked through the six pillars of successful B2B revenue growth management.

 Check out some words of wisdom from David on each of these pillars and then stream the podcast to get the full story!

 “Data standards are also a cultural thing.
 You need a common dictionary and a common understanding of the taxonomy so up and down the value chain everyone is speaking the same language.
 I see so many companies that have the same data but with different meanings in different functional areas of the business.”

 Customer Product Profitability

 “The top four or five customers are usually pretty well managed.
 Then as you go down the list you start to see what I call incongruent pricing.
 Meaning that the pricing levels, whether it’s list price or the level of discounting or rebates that that customer gets don’t necessarily equate to the contribution they are making.
 Often, we’ll start by trying to improve the bottom 25%, especially if there are any customers with a net negative contribution.
 You want to correct those quite quickly, because you’re hurting your marketplace and you’re not getting the value you deserve.”